bmelnychuk/AndroidTreeView/README.md

 ### Recent changes

+Entire library code converted to Kotlin for better stability and reducing null pointer errors though could be used with java as well

 2D scrolling mode added, keep in mind this comes with few limitations: you won't be able not place views on right side like alignParentRight.
 Everything should be align left.
 Is not enabled by default